spf13/spf13-vim/README.md

 ## Enabling additional modules

 By default most of the modules that ship with Prelude are not loaded.
+For more information on the functionality provided by these modules visit the [docs](modules/doc/README.md).

 ```lisp
 ;;; Uncomment the modules you'd like to use and restart Prelude afterwards